Kuramenai/PathGPT/README.md

 # PathGPT: Leveraging Large Language Models for Personalized Route Generation

-This repository hosts the implementation code of the paper PathGPT: Reframing Route Recommendation as an Natural Language Task using Retrieved Augmented Language Models.
+This repository hosts the implementation code of the paper PathGPT: Reframing Route Recommendation as a Natural Language Task using Retrieved Augmented Language Models.

 # Introduction